YB221/engage-project/Design.md

 # Design and Workflow

 ## Abstract
 This project was made as a part of MS-engage program 2021.
-The project aims to use WebRTC to provide a peer to peer chat and video conferencing service.
+The project aims to use WebRTC to provide a peer to peer chat and video conferencing service. it is deployed at https://engage-project.herokuapp.com/
 ## Scrum Sprints
 - Sprint 1
   - Adding Auth